Lord-Of-WuTang/fiesta/README.md

 ## Overview

 This is a static HTML flyer designed to promote and provide information about Tech Fest 2025.
-The site showcases the event's key offerings including workshops with industry leaders, live technology demonstrations, and prize giveaways.
+The site showcases the event's key offerings, including workshops with industry leaders, live technology demonstrations, and prize giveaways.

 ## Features